 - Try different restaurants

-- Form or join a book club
+- Form or join a book or film club

 - Try yoga, tai chi, or another new physical activity

 - Learn (or relearn) how to play a musical instrument

 - Serve meals or organize clothing donations for people in need

 - Help an organization send care packages to soldiers stationed overseas

 - Care for dogs and cats at an animal shelter

 - Volunteer to run errands for people with disabilities